 Blindman (1971)

-A strange and quite unique Spaghetti Western from Ferdinando Baldi, featuring musician Ringo Starr.
+Ringo Starr stars in a strange and quite unique Spaghetti Western from Ferdinando Baldi.
 Koch Media R0 German disc.

 The Film

-European cinema has always been naturally more bizarre than the Hollywood equivalents, and when the Italians took over the Westerns for about a decade from the mid-1960s, the often rather standard array of stories was punctuated by a mix of strange, unusual and highly innovative films.
+European cinema has always been naturally more surreal than Hollywood and when the Italians took over the Westerns for a decade from the mid-1960s, the standard array of Old-West tales was punctuated by a mix of strange, unusual and highly innovative films.
 Writer and actor Tony Anthony, along with producer Alan Klein had entered the Spaghetti Western genre with the derivative A Stranger in Town (1967) and two sequels.
-They later worked together on the genre inspired Cometogether (1971) about a Euro-Western stuntman, produced by the ex-Beatle Ringo Starr.
-This trio now looked for another project they could do together.
+They later worked together on the genre inspired Cometogether (1971) about an Italo-Western stuntman, produced by the Beatles singer Ringo Starr.
+This trio now looked for another project they could work on together.
 Director Ferdinando Baldi was established as a solid genre director, and had already shot some very unusual films, including the comic musical Rita nel West (1967) and the Greek tragedy of Gunmen of Ave Maria (1969), he was the ideal choice for this highly unconventional Western.

 The storyline takes its inspiration from the famous Japanese Zatôichi films about a blind swordsman who stumbles into all sorts of adventures (a series that ran to over twenty films and a television series) and puts a typically Spaghetti Western twist on it.
-Of course the Blindman here is armed with a gun, not a sword, and rather than a straight forward hero - he is pure anti-hero, saving the day only because he wants to complete his mission and get paid.
-The theme of 50 women being transported across the country is pure exploitation however, especially when they are all getting washed down in a bath-house - you can almost imagine that this is what a Harry Alan Towers/Jess Franco (99 Women (1969)) Western might have looked like.
-The story moves along at a relatively slow pace, with various tricks and turns along the way, and both sides getting the upper hand at times, with a suitably dramatic and brutal conclusion.
-Ultimately, the story doesn't make a lot of sense - the random co-incidence of Blindman being there when Candy abducts Pilar, stands out, while his plan seems to make no sense later on in the film, when he simply sets loose the 50 women, however in true Euro-cinema style, it devolves into surreality towards the end, most notably in a bizarrely Oriental funeral.
+Of course the Blindman here is armed with a gun, not a sword and rather than a straight forward hero - he is pure anti-hero, saving the day only because he wants to complete his mission and get paid.
+The theme of 50 women being transported across the country is pure exploitation, especially when they are all getting washed down in a bath-house - you can really imagine that this is what a Harry Alan Towers/Jess Franco Western might have looked like (although this sequence would certainly have been a lot longer under Franco).
+The story moves along at a relatively slow pace, with various tricks and turns along the way and both sides getting the upper hand at times, building to a suitably dramatic and brutal conclusion.
+Ultimately, the story doesn't make a lot of sense - the random co-incidence of Blindman being there when Candy abducts Pilar stands out, while his plan seems to make no sense later on in the film, when he simply sets loose the 50 women, however in true Euro-cinema style, it embraces this lack of sense as it devolves into pure surreality towards the end, most notably in a bizarre Oriental funeral sequence.

-Baldi provides some solid direction here, his Spaghetti Western experience stands him in good stead for most of the scenes but as usual he directs without much flair.
-The film as a whole is boosted by an obviously larger than normal budget for what would otherwise be a rather small scale Western - most notable is the very large cast of extras, the Mexican army unit numbers over 100 men, while there really are dozens of naked women in the bath-house scenes, and several pyrotechnic scenes also benefit from the big budget.
+Baldi provides some solid direction here, his Spaghetti Western experience stands him in good stead for most of the scenes but despite the surreality, he directs in a rather straight forward manner.
+The film as a whole is boosted by an obviously larger than normal budget for what would otherwise be a rather small scale Western - most notable is the very large cast of extras, the Mexican army unit numbers over 100 men, while there really are dozens of naked women in the (all too brief) bath-house scenes and several pyrotechnic scenes also benefit from the big budget.
 The modern soundtrack from Stelvio Cipriani (who also wrote the scores to the two sequels to A Stranger in Town (1967)) is very unorthodox for the genre, but suits the film well.

-Rather slow paced and strangely plotted, Blindman might not appeal to all the genre's fans, but for anyone looking for an unusual title and something completely different, Blindman comes recommended.
+Rather slow paced and strangely plotted, Blindman might not appeal to all the genre's fans, but for anyone looking for an unusual title and something completely different, it comes recommended.

 Directed by anyone interesting?
-Ferdinando Baldi - a largely overlooked Italian director who later went on to shoot several 3-D films with Tony Anthony, including the Western title Comin' at Ya!
+Ferdinando Baldi - a hard working Italian director behind classic Spaghetti Western Viva Django (1969) who later went on to shoot several 3-D films with Tony Anthony, including the Western title Comin' at Ya!
 (1981).

-Any violence?
+Any gore or violence ?
 Various gun and knife fights, a lot of blood.

-Any sex?
+Any sex or nudity?
 Several topless and nude scenes, including 50 naked women in a bath-house.

 The DVD